After a Times-Dispatch investigation, state watchdog recommends changes to "woefully inadequate" guardianship system

-Virginia’s private guardianship system lacks “meaningful standards, requirements or accountability” to properly serve the 12,000 Virginians in its care, a state watchdog found, confirming the findings of a 2019 Times-Dispatch investigation.
+Virginia’s private guardianship system lacks “meaningful standards, requirements or accountability” to properly serve the 11,000 Virginians in its care, a state watchdog found, confirming the findings of a 2019 Richmond Times-Dispatch investigation.

-Adults subject to a guardianship have had their rights and autonomy taken away by the courts and handed to a state-funded guardian, or more often, a private individual.
-The Times-Dispatch explored the use of private guardianships by VCU Health, finding that it triggered guardianships to remove poor patients from hospital beds, and sought to have patients under the guardianship of a lawyer whose firm worked for the health system.
+Adults subject to a guardianship have had their rights and autonomy taken away by the courts and handed to a state-funded guardian or, more often, a private individual.
+The Times-Dispatch explored the use of private guardianships by Virginia Commonwealth University Health System, finding that it triggered guardianships to remove poor patients from hospital beds, and sought to have patients under the guardianship of a lawyer whose firm worked for the health system.

 A review of more than 250 cases found instances of inadequate care for people under the lawyer’s care, and life-ending decisions that went against family’s wishes — or locked them out altogether.
 In one case, VCU Health’s lawyer asked the courts to either appoint him guardian or allow the hospital to move a paralyzed patient out on the street.